maestrooo/metaobject-repository/README.md

-event.system.id; // Get the ID of the metaobject event.system.handle; // Get the handle of the metaobject event.system.displayName; // Get the display name event.system.createdAt; // Get the creation date event.system.updatedAt; // Get the updated date
+event.system.id; // Get the ID of the metaobject event.system.handle; // Get the handle of the metaobject event.system.type; // Get the type of the metaobject (useful when dealing with mixed references) event.system.displayName; // Get the display name event.system.createdAt; // Get the creation date event.system.updatedAt; // Get the updated date